gardenlinux/gardenlinux/tests/README.md

 CHROOT tests are designed to run directly on your platform within a `chroot` environment and boosts up the time for the integration tests that do not need any target platform.

 Notes:
+ * A local SSH server is started inside the chroot environment.
+The tests communicate via ssh to execute cmds in the image under test.
  * CHROOT will run inside your `integration-test` Docker container
  * Podman container needs `SYS_ADMIN`, `MKNOD`, `AUDIT_WRITE` and `NET_RAW` capability
  * Temporary SSH keys are auto generated and injected